leo-ayala/Accessibility-standard/develop/README.md

 ## Week 1 Challenge

-This homework assignment was about atlering or refactoring the code of a website for a marketing company in order to meet their accessibility standards.
+This homework assignment was about altering or refactoring the code of a website for a marketing company in order to meet their accessibility standards.